nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

-* stores a `UserPref` object that represents the user’s preferences.
+* Stores a `UserPref` object that represents the user’s preferences.
-* stores Inventory and financeAccount data.
+* Stores Inventory and financeAccount data.
-* exposes unmodifiable `ObservableList<InventoryRecord>` and `ObservableList<FinanceRecord>` that can be 'observed' e.g. the UI can be bound to the lists so that the UI automatically updates when the data in the lists change.
+* Exposes unmodifiable `ObservableList<InventoryRecord>` and `ObservableList<FinanceRecord>` that can be 'observed' e.g. the UI can be bound to the lists so that the UI automatically updates when the data in the lists change.
-* does not depend on any of the other three components (UI, Logic and Storage).
+* Does __not__ depend on any of the other three components (UI, Logic and Storage).

-### Storage component
+#### 2.3.4.
+Storage component

 This section shows the structure and logic of the storage component of NUStorage.
 All storage-related classes are stored in the package `nustorage.storage`.

 Given below is the class diagram of the `storage` component.